 - Reporting wrongdoing by an employer

-- Being denied employment, being fired, or facing a layoff
+- Denying employment, firing them, or facing a layoff

 - Losing pay or benefits

 - Changes to job assignments, training, or earned promotions